 He has also curated several concert projects, among them A Poet and His Muse dedicated to the poet Yu Kwang-chung in 2013, with himself reading the poet’s selected writings in the concert.
 The concert received critical acclaims, with the presence of the poet in the première and four sold-out performances.
 In this occasion he had his music The Fire of Rebirth premiered, together with numerous world premières by Hong Kong composers.
 This concert was performed again in Singapore, Taipei and Kaohsiung.

 Other than works on classical music, he spends some of his time on web technology, being a technical consultant and analyst on web builds, mobile app developments and digital marketing strategy.
-He is a mentor of Hong Kong Science and Technology Parks mentorship programme, being a mentor to one of the incubating technology companies.
+He was a mentor of Hong Kong Science and Technology Parks mentorship programme, being a mentor to one of the incubating technology companies.
 He builds his own website, www.denniswu.com, as an online archive of his writing activities.
+He has started his tenure as the Director of Marketing of the Hong Kong Philharmonic Orchestra since February 2022.